-Made up of 130 credit-hours, courses include electrical circuits, engineering economics, semiconductor materials and devices, electromagnetics, electric power engineering, and photonic engineering, among others.
+Made up of 132 credits, courses include electrical circuits, engineering economics, semiconductor materials and devices, electromagnetics, electric power engineering, and photonic engineering, among others.

-Students learn to design and conduct experiments, as well as how to analyze and interpret data; design a system, component, or process to meet desired needs; contribute actively to the field and engage in professional development; and pursue special interests in such areas as nanomaterials, photonics, computer engineering, digital signal processing, control systems, telecommunications, networks, cybersecurity, and robotics.
+Students learn to design and conduct experiments, as well as how to analyze and interpret data; design a component, process, or system to meet desired needs; contribute actively to the field and engage in professional development; and pursue special interests in such areas as nanomaterials, photonics, computer engineering, digital signal processing, control systems, telecommunications, networks, cybersecurity, and robotics.

-Engineering management combines various aspects of management such as administration, planning, and organization, with engineering capabilities and problem-solving solving, to manage large scale engineering enterprises.
+Engineering management combines various aspects of management such as administration, planning, and organization, with engineering capabilities and problem-solving, to manage large-scale engineering enterprises.